Zsolt Nyitrai: Work in the Hungarian Parliament

 In the 2002 parliamentary election, Nyitrai gained his mandate from the joint party list of MDF and Fidesz.
 Between 2002 and 2006, he was a member of the Committee on Law Enforcement as well as the European Integration and International Cooperation Subcommittee.
 The young politician submitted 210 motions in four years.
 As a representative he held 34 speeches which revealed unkept promises of the MSZP-SZDSZ government.

 In 2006, he gained his mandate in the Heves County territorial constituency.
 The politician represents Fidesz-KDNP faction in the Committee on Economic Affairs and Informatics.
 From August 2006, Nyitrai is the chairman of Informatics and Telecommunication Working Group of Fidesz.
 Forty of his motions were on the agenda of the Hungarian Parliament since 2006.
 The floor was given to him on 11 occasions.
 In 2007, he became a member of the Consumer Protection Ad Hoc Committee.

 In 2010, he was appointed state secretary of the Ministry of National Development.
 Under the Hungarian EU chairmanship, Nyitrai served as the President of the European Council of Ministers of Telecommunications.
 He functioned as Prime Minister's Commissioner for the Government's Human Policy between September 2011 and July 2012.
 In 2014, he was elected individual MP for Eger.
 In June 2015, he was appointed Ministerial Commissioner for Development in Heves County.
 He was also re-elected MP for Eger during the 2018 parliamentary election.
+He secured a mandate via the national list of Fidesz–KDNP during the 2022 Hungarian parliamentary election.
+From 10 June 2022, he assisted Viktor Orbán's work as a Prime Minister's Commissioner in the Prime Minister's Cabinet Office, his main task was to coordinate the government's activities and communication on priority social issues.
+After the 2026 Hungarian parliamentary election, where Fidesz–KDNP suffered a heavy defeat and fell from power, Nyitrai did not take up his mandate.